 While some reports have stated that the majority of consumers still don’t buy food and beverages online, it’s also true that when presented with the option, more and more consumers want the convenience of online ordering.
-Products commonly found in grocery stores that aren’t directly consumed (such as pet supplies, cleaning and household products and personal care items), as well as shelf-stable dry foods and canned goods, are ideal for online purchasing.
+Products commonly found in grocery stores that aren’t directly consumed (such as pet supplies, cleaning, and household products and personal care items), as well as shelf-stable dry foods and canned goods, are ideal for online purchasing.
 Most consumers (from 61%-69%) in our Mercatus 2018 Shopper Surveys said they were just as likely to buy these types of products online as they would in the store.
-If you’re not offering an opportunity to order online, how long until the need for convenience drives your customer to the competition?
-Online is the growth channel for every retailer.
-Amazon, Walmart and Target are making this very clear and apparent to you customers.
+If you’re not offering an opportunity to order online, how long until they need for convenience drives your customer to the competition?
+Online is the growth channel for every grocery business.
+Amazon, Walmart, and Target are making this very clear and apparent to your customers.

 3. Engage and delight customers — everywhere

 Our research shows that most consumers do not exclusively shop online or in-store (more insights on this in our next blog post) but instead do both.
 It’s important to engage and delight customers when and where they want to shop.
 There are many ways to do this, from value-added in-store events and services (such as cooking demos, product samples or prepared meals to go), to technologies that make in-store shopping more efficient and pleasant (digital weekly flyers, digital coupons, mobile, and self check out, mobile price comparison tools, mobile-friendly shopping lists, and electronic in-store product finders), to full-fledged eCommerce capabilities that allow consumers to shop online.